-Supported Employment reimbursement rates are a flat rate paid to all providers statewide.
+Supported Employment reimbursement rates are set at the Medicaid Waiver cap.
 The rate was established based on the costs associated with increased staff training.

-Prevocational Services and Career Planning reimbursement rates are a flat rate paid to all providers statewide.
+Prevocational Services and Career Planning reimbursement rates are set at Medicaid Waiver cap for the service or for cap rate for Supported Employment, whichever is lower.
 These rates were established based on the costs associated with increased staff training.